Salango, Ecuador Guide

 Day Trips

-2 hours 30 minutes by bus or car Puerto Lopez is a charming coastal town known as a hub for whale watching (June-September) and access to Isla de la Plata, often called the "Poor Man's Galapagos."
-Enjoy the relaxed atmosphere, beautiful beaches, and delicious seafood.
+Approximately 1 hour by bus or car from Salango Puerto Lopez is a charming coastal town known as a hub for whale watching (June-September) and access to Isla de la Plata, often called the "Poor Man's Galapagos."
+Enjoy boat tours, beautiful beaches, and a relaxed atmosphere.
 It's a great place to experience the natural beauty of the Ecuadorian coast.

 Travel Time